-- · Bachelor of Business Administration in International Finance and Marketing from the University of Miami, Florida, USA; - Master of Business Administration "MBA" in International Banking and Finance from the University of Birmingham, UK; - Post Graduate Diploma Chartered Institute of Marketing ("CIM"), UK; - Completed a three months concentrated Intensive Core International Banking Advanced Programme supervised by Citibank at the Center for International Banking Studies ("CIBS"), Istanbul Turkey; and - Doctorate degree in Business Administration (DBA), Durham University, UK.
+- Doctorate of Business Administration from university of Durham. - Bachelor of Business Administration in International Finance and Marketing from the University of Miami, Florida, USA; - Master of Business Administration "MBA" in International Banking and Finance from the University of Birmingham, UK; - Post Graduate Diploma Chartered Institute of Marketing ("CIM"), UK; - Completed a three months concentrated Intensive Core International Banking Advanced Programme supervised by Citibank at the Center for International Banking Studies ("CIBS"), Istanbul Turkey; and - Doctorate degree in Business Administration (DBA), Durham University, UK.

-Dr. Riyadh Al-Saie over than 27 years of work experience in the financial sector.
+Dr. Riyadh Al-Saie has over than 28 years of work experience in the financial sector.